AUEB-BALab/ExamQuestionnaireScanner/README.md

 This script will automatically delete all files that are stored in the ```tmp/``` directory.

 ## Limitations and Troubleshooting
-- If there are many missed responces in the scanned exams you might need to re-adjust the density and the threshold of the FormScanner template.
-You can do that dirrectly in the xtmpl file.
+- If there are many missed responses in the scanned exams you might need to re-adjust the density and the threshold of the FormScanner template.
+You can do that directly in the xtmpl file.
-- White spaces in the input filenames (pdfs, FormScanner template, etc.) should be avoided since they cause unexpected behaviour to the tool.
+- White spaces in the input filenames (pdfs, FormScanner template, etc.) should be avoided since they cause unexpected behavior to the tool.

 ## License
 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)